 There was a dip in the incidence of accidental shootings involving children between the ages of 6 and 14 in this study.
 There was a spike in shootings for children between the ages of 15 and 17.
 Cases in which children in this age group were shot by other children were most often fatal.
 In the case of self-inflicted shootings in this cohort, the children usually survived.

 The vast majority of these shootings involving children happened in their own homes.
 The guns nearly always were legally possessed, having been initially purchased for protection.
 These accidental shootings involving children were most likely to occur on weekends or around major holidays.

 The states which had the highest per capita rate of accidental shootings involving minors were:

 Homicides Committed with Guns in the United States

-If the following list of countries are imagined to have the same population of the United States, a clearer idea of the disparity in number of gun deaths by firearms becomes clearer still.
+If the following list of countries is imagined to have the same population of the United States, a clearer idea of the disparity in the number of gun deaths by firearms becomes clearer still.
 Again, assuming all of the nations on this list have the same population, this would be the daily homicide gun death rate:

 - United States – 27

 - Canada – 5